Example of a family that used an adult adoption in Florida

 The existing parents do not need to consent to the adoption.
 However, they are legally entitled to be notified about the adoption hearing.

-Example of an Adult Adoption
+Benefits of Adult Adoption

 Adult Adoption FAQs